yogeshsaravanan/yogeshsaravanan/README.md

 ### Hi, Yogesh here👋

 ## 👨🏻‍💻 About Me
-- 🌐 Fullstack | Python Automation Developer in work
+- 🌐 Fullstack | Python Automation Developer at work
-- 💼 Python Automation Deve
 - 🌱 Learning more about Fullstack, Automations, Gen AI and Algorithms.
 - ⚡️ Fun fact: I like playing chess.